 Convenient, Challenging Coursework for Writers

 The Accelerated MFA in Writing Program is distinct among other graduate writing curricula.
-It offers intensive courses and workshops in a range of genres, including fiction and creative nonfiction writing, advanced poetry, narrative journalism, and scriptwriting.
-Critiquing opportunities are available so writers can assess and hone their skills.
+It offers intensive craft courses, literature courses and workshops in a range of genres, including fiction fiction, genre fiction, the novel, creative nonfiction, poetry, narrative journalism, literary journal editing, and scriptwriting.
+Workshops offer critiquing opportunities for writers to assess and hone their skills.

-This program also allows students to earn up to nine credits a quarter through the accelerated “cluster” format.
+Along with a fully online option with no residency requirement, this program also offers an option for on-campus students to earn up to nine credits a quarter through the accelerated “cluster” format.
 Students typically meet one night a week in a convenient location around the St. Louis area.
-The coursework is grouped into clusters consisting of three associated courses, such as Advanced Poetry, Advanced Studies in Poetry, and Prose Workshops.
+The coursework is grouped into clusters consisting of three associated courses, such as Fiction Writing Workshop, Fundamentals of Contemporary Fiction, and Selected Emphases in Fiction.
 The cluster format gives students and instructors the freedom to explore every facet of the curriculum as it relates to creative writing.

 Knowledgeable Faculty and Comprehensive Instruction